Network Rail Certification Body

 Network Rail Certification Body Limited (commonly known as Network Certification Body or NCB) is a private limited company providing conformity assessment and consulting services to the rail industry.
 The company is headquartered in Milton Keynes, United Kingdom and was founded in 2012 as a subsidiary of Network Rail.

 History

 Established in April 2012, NCB was formed to provide conformity assessment services to the rail industry.
+The organisation has extensive long-standing experience of working alongside rail industry projects from wagon alterations through to piecemeal infrastructure upgrades to new pieces of rail infrastructure such as High Speed 1.
+Shortly after its creation, three Network Rail teams were transferred to MCB, consisting of an existing UKAS accredited Notified Body and Rail Safety and Standards Board accredited vehicle acceptance body, an infrastructure conformance team delivering independent competent person safety verification under the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS), and a private wagons registration agreement team providing support to owners and operators of private wagons for use on the railway.

-NCB is a subsidiary of Network Rail Infrastructure Ltd, but remains independent of its parent organization.
+While NCB is a wholly owned subsidiary of Network Rail Infrastructure Ltd, it is intentionally operated as an independent agency of its parent organization as to avoid any conflict of interests occurring.
+This independence is routinely reviewed by external auditors.
 NCB offers its services to any organization carrying out works on railway infrastructure and vehicles that need to comply with UK rail safety legislation.

-Although established in 2012 as a separate legal entity, NCB has extensive long-standing experience of working alongside rail industry projects from wagon alterations through small infrastructure upgrades to new pieces of rail infrastructure such as HS1.
-Three Network Rail teams were transferred to the new company: